dhbaird/easywsclient/README.md

 // Sends a TEXT type message (gets put into a buffer for poll() to send
 // later):
 void send(std::string message);

+// Close the WebSocket (N.B. - this is an abrupt/rude message at the moment, as
+// it simply closes the socket without sending an official CLOSE message.) void close();
 ```

 Put together, the usage looks like this: